-July is Weight Loss Promotion Month
+July is Healthy Weight Month

 Our pets are more than pets - they are family members, ingrained in our everyday lives.
 We want to do what is best for them and treat them well.
 Unfortunately, “treating” them well often translates into just that – treats, or just too much food in general.
 When our pets are overweight, it’s not just “more to love.”
 There are very real and negative consequences, ranging from arthritis to predisposition of diseases such as diabetes.
 In fact, a lifespan study by Purina proved that just being at a healthy weight can add 18 months to a dog’s life and delay the onset and progression of painful arthritis.
 Just like for us, maintaining a healthy weight is important for our pets!